VAHPEM/fuzzing-research/README.md

 This repository contains my experiments with **coverage-guided fuzzing on real-world software libraries**.

-The goal of this project is to explore how complex input parsers behave under fuzzing, practice building effective fuzzing harnesses, and study how modern fuzzing tools can be used to discover memory safety issues in widely used libraries.
+The goal of this project is to explore how complex input parsers behave under fuzzing, practice building effective fuzzing harnesses, and study how modern fuzzing tools can be used to discover robustness issues in widely used libraries.

 All experiments use **coverage-guided fuzzing with libFuzzer**, combined with runtime sanitizers such as AddressSanitizer and UndefinedBehaviorSanitizer.